OH1KK/Aokwevision-AK-HD54F25/readme.md

 Sets overlay text1 to top left corner.
 Maximum text length 36 chars.

-Camera supports also (at least) scandinavian chars, eg you can write "Tämä on kova kamera PERKELE!" which is nice.
+Camera supports also utf-8 chars, so you can write "Saunan lämpö on 78°C"

 There are total 5 text preset places available, thus this code supports only one at this moment.